Tuo018/Stage_TER/journal5.md

 ```
 ssh tzhao@access.grid5000.fr
 ```
-we have to submit the *public key* in our Grid5000 account
+We have to submit the *public key* in our Grid5000 account

 ```
 ssh-keygen -t rsa